IttipongRu/LTJ-Consumer-Privacy/README.md

 **9. Customer Data Platform (CDP) and Analytics**

-SOOK Delivery uses a **Customer Data Platform (CDP)** with a unique **Customer ID (UUID)** assigned to each account for analytics and user experience improvement.
-This data may include:
+SOOK Delivery uses a Customer Data Platform (CDP) to improve app performance and user experience.
+The CDP collects two types of data:

-* Products you view most frequently
-* Buildings or locations you browse from
-* Commonly used search terms
-* Menu items or categories you interact with the most
+* Behavioral tracking (postTracking): Anonymous usage data such as viewed products, pages, or categories, without linking to any user ID.
+* User identification (postIdentify): A one-time record created during registration, which includes a unique user ID (UUID) and year of birth.
+This data does not include your name, phone number, or any personally identifiable information.

-**Data collection for analytics is only processed if you provide consent through the Reconsent screen within the app.**
+**All analytics data is processed only if you provide consent through the Reconsent screen within the app.**

-**If you give consent** — your data may be used for:
+***If consent is given,*** the collected data may be used for:

-* Personalized recommendations and promotions
-* User behavior analysis to enhance the app experience
+* Understanding user behavior and improving app experience
-* Product strategy and feature improvements
+* Developing research and statistical insights for better services
+* Providing personalized recommendations or offers

+Aggregated and anonymized data may also be shared with SOOK Delivery’s group companies for analytical purposes.
-**If you do not consent** — your behavioral data will **not be linked to your account**, and only essential operational data will be collected for basic app functionality.
+If you do not consent, your behavioral data will remain anonymous and unlinked to your account, and only essential operational data will be processed.

-Firebase Crashlytics data remains **non-identifiable** and is used solely for app stability and performance monitoring.

 ---